 It's not easy to impress the handbuilt crowd but I did my best with details like this

 In my head, the functional requirements sounded similar to what’s needed for Paris-Roubaix – and that’s essentially what I had the folks at Seven Cycles build up.
-We started with the company’s gorgeous carbon-and-titanium Evergreen Pro adventure frame but modified the geometry to wrap more closely around a maximum envelope of 30mm-wide tyres on 20mm-wide (internal width) rims.
+We started with the company’s gorgeous carbon-and-titanium Evergreen Pro adventure frame but modified the geometry to wrap more closely around a maximum envelope of 30mm-wide tires on 20mm-wide (internal width) rims.

 Ultimately, the geometry that resulted isn’t too far off from the modified R3s that Cervélo built for its sponsored riders when the company was dominating the cobbled classics.
 Compared with a standard road racing bike, the chainstays were extended about a centimeter, the Whisky No.9 disc fork has a generous 49mm of rake but a short 367mm axle-to-crown length (the same as a standard road fork), and the bottom bracket is nice and low.
 And unlike most so-called ‘endurance’ bikes on the market, Seven built this one with the aggressively short head tube I often look for in production models but rarely find.

-To suit my thru-axle requirements, I requested Paragon Machine Works’ versatile (and adaptable) Polydrop dropouts with aluminium inserts specific to a 142x12mm axle and 140mm-diameter disc rotor while the front wheel is secured in the Whisky fork with a RockShox 100x15mm Maxle Lite.
+To suit my thru-axle requirements, I requested Paragon Machine Works’ versatile (and adaptable) Polydrop dropouts with aluminum inserts specific to a 142x12mm axle and 140mm-diameter disc rotor while the front wheel is secured in the Whisky fork with a RockShox 100x15mm Maxle Lite.

 The head tube is notably short as compared to most off-the-shelf 'endurance' bikes for the more aggressive position that I prefer